-LMDC has obligated \$143,000,000 to supplement the \$175,261,500 Empire State Development (ESD) Job Creation and Retention Program (JCRP).
 Since the program's inception over 66,000 Lower Manhattan jobs have been retained or created (including over 11,400 attracted and created jobs).
-To date, over \$258,000,000 in JCRP grant funds including \$106,500,000 from this LMDC grant activity have been paid.
+To date, over \$258,000,000 in JCRP grant funds including nearly \$116,000,000 from this LMDC grant activity have been paid.
 Since December 31, 2015, ESD and the New York City Economic Development Corporation stopped accepting requests for new JCRP grants in accordance with the program offer deadline that had been in place.

-All grant agreement terms have been met for Group M and their \$15,000,000 grant has been approved and will be disbursed during the first quarter of 2020.
-Approximately \$6,000,000 remains available in Empire State Developments JCRP grant activity so the balance, approximately \$9,000,000 will be drawn from this LMDC grant activity.
+During quarter 1 2020, Group M received a grant of \$15,000,000.
+Approximately \$9,000,000 was drawn from this LMDC grant activity.
 Subsequent scheduled JCRP disbursements to grantees will be fully funded by LMDC.

-In December, the LMDC Board authorized the reallocation of \$3,000,000 of uncommitted and available JCRP grant funds to the Neighborhood Parks & Open Spaces activity in the Final Action Plan for use by the New York City Department of Parks and Recreation on the Battery PlayScape renovation project.
-This proposed reallocation is currently out for public comment prior to LMDC review and subsequent submission to HUD for approval.
+HUD has approved the reallocation of \$3,000,000.00 of uncommitted and available JCRP funds to Parks and Open Spaces activity in the Final Action Plan and both budgets now reflect this reallocation.
+The new JCRP budget is now \$140,000,000.000.